La Rabouilleuse: Plot summary

 The action of the novel is divided between Paris and Issoudun.
-Agathe Rouget, who was born in Issoudun, was sent by her father, Doctor Rouget to be raised by her maternal relatives, the Descoings in Paris.
-Doctor Rouget suspects (wrongly) that he is not her true father.
-In Paris, she marries a man named Bridau, and they have two sons, Philippe, and Joseph.
-Monsieur Bridau dies relatively young, Philippe, who is the eldest and his mother's favourite, becomes a soldier in Napoleon's armies, and Joseph becomes an artist.
-Philippe, the elder son is shown to be a courageous soldier, but is also a heavy drinker and gambler.
+Agathe Rouget, who was born in Issoudun, was sent by her father, Doctor Rouget, to be raised by her maternal relatives, the Descoings, in Paris.
+Doctor Rouget suspects (wrongly) that he is not her biological father.
+In Paris she marries a man named Bridau and they have two sons, Philippe and Joseph.
+Monsieur Bridau dies relatively young, Philippe, who is the elder and his mother's favourite, becomes a soldier in Napoleon's armies and Joseph becomes an artist.
+Philippe is shown to be a courageous soldier but is also a heavy drinker and gambler.
 He resigns from the army after the Bourbon Restoration out of loyalty to Napoleon.
-Joseph is a dedicated artist, and the more loyal son, but his mother does not understand his artistic vocation.
+Joseph is a dedicated artist and the more loyal son, but his mother does not understand his artistic vocation.

-After leaving the army Philippe took part in the failed Champ d'Asile settlement in Texas.
-On returning to France he is unemployed, and lives with his mother and Madame Descoings, and becomes a financial drain on them, especially due to his hard drinking and gambling lifestyle.
-Philippe becomes estranged from his mother and brother after he steals money from Madame Descoings which inadvertently leads to her death.
-The money Philippe steals had been intended by Madame Descoings to purchase a lottery ticket, which she regularly spends her savings on fervently using the same set of numbers each time, on this occasion Descoings' lucky numbers are called, yet without a ticket Descoings is unable to claim the three million franc prize, resulting in her going into shock and eventually dying from grief.
+After leaving the army Philippe takes part in the failed Champ d'Asile settlement in Texas.
+On returning to France he is unemployed and lives with his mother and Madame Descoings, becoming a financial drain on them, mainly because of his hard drinking and gambling.
+Philippe becomes estranged from his mother and brother after he steals money from Madame Descoings, which inadvertently leads to her death.
+The money Philippe steals had been intended by Madame Descoings to purchase a lottery ticket, on which she regularly spends her savings fervently using the same set of numbers each time.
+On this occasion Descoings' lucky numbers are called yet without a ticket Descoings is unable to claim the three million franc prize, resulting in her going into shock and eventually dying from grief.
 Philippe is soon afterwards arrested for his involvement in an anti-government conspiracy.

-Meanwhile, in Issoudun, Agathe's elder brother Jean-Jacques takes in an ex-soldier named Max Gilet as a boarder.
+Meanwhile, in Issoudun, Agathe's elder brother, Jean-Jacques, takes in an ex-soldier named Max Gilet as a boarder.
 Max is suspected of being his illegitimate half brother.
-Max and Jean-Jacques' servant Flore Brazier work together to control Jean-Jacques.
-Max socialises with and leads a group of local young men who call themselves "The Knights of Idleness" who frequently play practical jokes around the town.
-Two of these are against a Spanish immigrant named Fario, destroying his cart and his grain, and therefore ruining his business.
+Max and Jean-Jacques' servant, Flore Brazier, work together to control Jean-Jacques.
+Max socialises with and leads a group of local young men who call themselves The Knights of Idleness and frequently play practical jokes around the town.
+Two of these are against a Spanish immigrant named Fario, destroying his cart and his grain and therefore ruining his business.